Fasgarinejad/ECE143_project/README.md

 etc. - correlated with book rating.
 We also looked into how the most frequent words in a books' title can help predict its' genre.

+In this repository we have included all the relevant parts of our project: the datasets, a Jupyter notebook that can be run to obtain our plots, `.py` files, our final powerpoint that provides a nice visual overview of our findings, etc.
+Please see below for more information about this repository organization and how to properly run our Notebook.

 **Structure of files**